Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 ---

-## Nonrepudiation
+## Unforgeability and non-repudiation

 Only those with knowledge of some secret information could have produced a valid signature.

 The signer cannot claim that the signature was forged, unless they can defend a claim that the secret was compromised prior to signing.
 Symmetric cryptography does not provide this guarantee: someone else knows the secret.
+Nevertheless, one could argue that at least one of the parties signed the message, regardless of who it is.

 ---

 ## Certifications

 Certifications are used to make attestations about public key relationships.
 Typically in the form of a _signature_ on:

 - One or more cryptographically strong identifiers (e.g. public keys, hashes).
-- Information about its ownership, its use and any other properties that the signer is capable of attesting/authorising/witnessing.
+- Information about it's ownership, it's use and any other properties that the signer is capable of attesting/authorising/witnessing.
 - _(Meta-)information_ about this information itself, such as how long it is valid for and external considerations which would invalidate it.

+Example: your graduation certificate is only relevant if the person who signs it is actually related to the Polkadot Blockchain Academy.

 ---